spturner/AI_ML_Workshops/Hands_on_with_Apache_MXNet/README.md

 The model zoo is a collection of pre-trained models ready for use.
 You’ll find the model definition, the model parameters (i.e. the neuron weights) and instructions.

 Let’s download the definition and the parameters.
 Feel free to open the first file you’ll see the definition of all the layers.
-The second one is a binary file, so dont try and open that.
+The second one is a binary file, so don’t try and open that.

 ```bash
 $ wget http://data.dmlc.ml/models/imagenet/inception-bn/Inception-BN-symbol.json